Page Hero Block

 All water companies regulated by the CPUC are required to file a General Rate Case (GRC) every three years to ensure that rates accurately reflect the cost of providing service.
 In the GRC process, the CPUC sets rates to cover the costs of providing water — allowing us to earn a reasonable return on our investment in the water system.

-Two male San Jose Water employees checking a residential fire hydrant
+San Jose Water employees using leak detection devices on a a fire hydrant

 We currently deploy the Echologics Echoshore-DX cellular fixed leak monitoring system, which uses acoustic technology to locate leaks throughout the system.
 By placing sensors on fire hydrants, the sounds generated by leaks on pipes up to 12 inches in diameter can be detected and analyzed.
 Other technologies are used to support our technicians as they pinpoint the location of leaks in the field.